 The COST CURRENT column identifies the costs in the FY 09-10 Adopted Budget associated with that work.
-The COST (+/-) column represents FY 09-10 mid-year changes and any changes (+/-) proposed for the next fiscal year.
+The COST (+/-) column represents FY 09-10 mid-year changes and any changes (+/-) adopted for FY 2010-11.

 The REVENUE CATEGORIES column identifies the revenue that supports the work.